 Talking Animals, Law & Philosophy

 The Talking Animals, Law & Philosophy series was established in 2015 by Raffael Fasel, Executive Director of the Cambridge Centre for Animal Rights Law.
 Ever since its inception, the talk series has been providing a welcoming, engaging and rigorous forum for debate and ideas about the relations between animals, law, and philosophy.
-The series’s events are held in the Cambridge Faculty of Law, The David Williams Building, 10 West Rd, Cambridge CB3 9DZ, and are made possible by the generous support of the Faculty of Law and the School of the Humanities and Social Sciences.
+The series’s events are normally held in the Cambridge Faculty of Law, The David Williams Building, 10 West Rd, Cambridge CB3 9DZ.
 All talks are free and open to all.

 In this section, you can find the programme of this year’s Talking Animals, Law & Philosophy series, which is also available as a PDF file.
 You can also find all our past events here and can download the programmes of the first, second, and third edition as PDF files.